-A trigger point injection or shot is used to treat painful areas in a muscle.
+A trigger point shot is used to treat painful areas in a muscle.
 A trigger point is a knot in the muscle that does not relax and is very sensitive to touch.
 When pressure is applied to the trigger point, you will feel some pain at the point of touch.
 You may also feel some pain in another part of the body.
 This is called the target zone.

 Common areas that have trigger points are the:

 - Muscles in the lower back

 - Muscles in the neck

 Common causes of trigger points are: